Lesson video

 Let's now have a look at the definitions.

-A prediction is an educated guess based on evidence in a text or prior knowledge.
+A prediction is an educated guess, based on evidence in the text or prior knowledge.

-An emotions graph is a reading task where we just plot a character's feelings and emotions as they change throughout a narrative.
+An emotions graph is a reading task where readers plot a character's feelings and emotions as they change throughout a narrative.

 In today's lesson, we're going to be exploring turning points in our text "Coming to England".